Jmcgee01125/ObsidiaMC-Web-Console/README.md

     3) Set the directory where your servers are stored.
 This can be relative to \_\_main__.py, or absolute.

         1) This should be a folder containing the folders of servers.
 E.g. "directory" from "directory/myserver/server.jar".

+        2) You must launch the server at least once before using it with the web console.
+Otherwise, it will crash.

 3) Start the program by running \_\_main__.py.